Luh-code/HexBase/readme.md

 ```
 The value of the int32_t* response needs to be 0 by the time TestAdapter::test finishes.
 This function is called when mounting an adapter to a port via the application, and expects 0 for a successful check and evaluates everything else as an error.
-In our case TestAdapter will act as a API, which we later call in the main function:
+In our case TestAdapter will act as an API, which we later call in the main function:
 ```c++
 int main()
 {